The Value of Giving Back

-Even if you don’t have either you may have one pair of clean, dry, great condition socks that you can donate to us, so that we can pass them onto the Cool Aid Society.
-We all know the horrible feeling of wet socks and giving just one pair of socks will pass on the feeling of WARMTH and COMFORT to perfect stranger.
+Even if you don’t have either you may have one pair of clean, dry, great-condition socks that you can donate to us so that we can pass them on to an organization that supports members of our community in need.
+We all know the horrible feeling of wet socks and giving just one pair of socks will pass on the feeling of WARMTH and COMFORT to a perfect stranger.
 For the whole month of November we are collecting Socks for Success, come in and drop off your socks and know that you are providing someone with the much needed feeling that someone else cares!

 Whatever way you choose to give, volunteering and giving back is a great way to support your community, be involved, and know that you are making a positive impact.